MikroElektronika/mikrosdk_click_v2/clicks/optoencoder4/details.md

 ---
-# Opto Encoder 4 click
+# Opto Encoder 4 Click

 > Opto Encoder 4 Click is a compact add-on board that contains an optical sensor/encoder that can be used for movement or rotation encoding.
 This board features the EE-SX4330, a transmissive photo-microsensor from OMRON.
 It is intended to be used with an encoder disk or similar device that will act as a barrier between the emitter and detector of the sensor.
 Usually, it will be the disk with perforations, which is commonly used to detect the rotation speed.